-Pentium II (233 through 300MHz) and Pentium Pro Processors (150 through 200 MHz) can be used on the S1682D.
-Please refer to section 2.3 for the correct CPU jumper settings for your board.
-Although the S1682D motherboard is designed as a dual CPU system, it will also function with a single CPU.
+Pentium II (233 through 300MHz) and Pentium Pro Processors (150 through 200 MHz) can be used on the S1686S/D. Please refer to section 2.3 for the correct CPU jumper settings.
+Although the S1686D motherboard is designed as a dual CPU system, it will also function with a single CPU.

-The S1682D board provides two slots for Pentium II Processors--(Pentium II Primary and Secondary Slots).
+The S1686S/D board provides one or two slots for Pentium II Processors-(Primary and Secondary Slots - (2nd only on S1686D)).
 If only one CPU is used, the CPU should be plugged into the Primary Slot.
-However, when two CPUs are used, these CPUs should be of the same speed and type.
+However, when two CPUs are used (S1686D), these CPUs should be of the same speed and type.

 Caution!!
 The CPU is a sensitive electronic component which can be easily damaged by static electricity.
-Do not touch the CPU pins with your fingers.
+Do not touch the CPU contacts with your fingers.